Tuesday, July 29, 2025

 decided the touch of another person,

-you actually, is all i want,
+you in fact, is all i want,

 even if it is just a gaze,